KKAM

-KKAM (1340 AM), branded as "Talk 103.9 and 1340", is a radio station broadcasting a news/talk/sports format.
+KKAM (1340 AM), branded as "Talk 103.9 and 1340", was a radio station broadcasting a news/talk/sports format.
 Licensed to Lubbock, Texas, United States.
-The station is currently owned by Townsquare Media.
-Its studios are located in south Lubbock, and its transmitter is in Klapp Park southwest of downtown.
+The station's license is currently owned by Townsquare Media.
+Its studios were located in south Lubbock, and its transmitter site was in Klapp Park southwest of downtown.
+KKAM was an active radio station from 1953-2026.

 History

 KKAM signed on in second-half of 1953 as a Class IV AM station with the call letters KDUB, co-owned with Lubbock television station KDUB-TV (channel 13, now KLBK-TV).
 KFYO originally occupied the 1340 frequency in Lubbock, but moved to 790 AM in January 1953.
 The call sign was changed to KLBK on June 1, 1962; to KSAX on May 14, 1980; to KKAM on December 6, 1980; to KBBL and then KFMX in 1984; to KMKM and then back to KFMX in November 1988, and back to KKAM on April 1, 1993.

 KKAM became Lubbock's first all-sports radio station in November 1996, segueing from a news/talk/sports/ag news format.
 The station was branded "SportsRadio 1340 KKAM".
 At the time of its format switch it was one of the first four all-sports radio stations in Texas; joining KTCK in Dallas, KILT in Houston and KTKR in San Antonio.
 Personalities that have worked at KKAM throughout its history include Ryan Hyatt, Mark Finkner, Jack Dale, Steve Dale, Don Williams (from the Lubbock Avalanche-Journal), Scott Fitzgerald (Texas Tech University graduate, not the radio host who has worked for WBT and WERC-FM), Johnny May, Paul R. Beane, Bill Maddux, Jim Stewart and Misty.

 KKAM became the flagship radio station for Texas Tech Red Raiders football, men's basketball and baseball in the 1994-95 athletic season, through Loyd Senn's All Sports Radio Network (ASRN).
 The change ended the streak established by KFYO as Texas Tech's flagship radio station, that was started with its first broadcast of Texas Tech football in the 1940s.
 During KKAM's tenure as the Texas Tech flagship, football games were simulcast on KFMX and men's basketball games simulcast on 99.5 FM, the present-day KQBR.
 KKAM remained the flagship radio station for Texas Tech Football, Men's Basketball and Baseball through the 2008-09 athletic season.

 On May 4, 2009, KKAM rebranded itself "SportsRadio 1340 The Fan" and added Dan Patrick, Jim Rome and Tony Bruno to the daily lineup.
 On May 28, 2009, KKAM changed network affiliations from ESPN Radio to Sporting News Radio.
 At the end of December 2012 the Williams and Hyatt Show left the station.
 In February 2013, SportsRadio 1340 The Fan changed network affiliations again, switching from Yahoo!
 Sports Radio (the former Sporting News Radio) to CBS Sports Radio.
 The Dan Patrick Show and Jack Dale's Sportsline, hosted by Steve Dale, remained a part of the daily lineup.